needle-mirror/com.unity.sequences/Documentation~/known-issues.md

 #### All sequences suffixed with _\_Timeline_ in the Sequences window

-**Issue:** Upgrading the Sequences package to version 2.0.0 has the side effect of adding a _\_Timeline_ suffix to the display name of all your existing sequences in the Sequences window.
+**Issue:** Upgrading the Sequences package from version 1.x has the side effect of adding a _\_Timeline_ suffix to the display name of all your existing sequences in the Sequences window.

 **Note:** This behavior doesn't affect the Sequences functionality in your project.
 If needed, you can safely rename each sequence as you wish.